tvn9/abnb/readme.md

-# Hotel Booking Project
+# Vacation Resorts Booking Project

-Learning to build a vacation home booking system.
+Learning to build a vacation resorts booking system.

 # Technology Used